 How do I know if I qualify to part exchange my home?

 If you don’t qualify for a part exchange scheme, or it simply doesn’t appeal to you, there are other alternative ways to sell.
-If you want to sell your home fast but don’t fancy a new build property SOLD.CO.UK can help.
-We can sell your house for free in a timeframe that suits you.
+If you want to sell your property but don’t fancy a new build property SOLD.CO.UK can help, we can sell your house online.

 So, if you’re interested in selling your home without a traditional estate agent get in touch with us at SOLD.CO.UK today.
 Call us on 0800 566 8490 or send your enquiry to firstname.lastname@example.org.
 Otherwise, book a free valuation online today and get the ball rolling.